SFraedrich/SFraedrich/README.md

 🌐 Web Developer & Designer | 🎯 Tech-Savvy Professional | 📍 Inclusive Design advocate based in Phoenix, AZ

-I'm currently expanding my skills in front-end web development with a background in business management, administrative support, HR compliance, and digital marketing.
-I’m passionate about building responsive, accessible, and user-friendly websites.
+As a lifelong learner I'm currently expanding my skills in front-end web development.
+My background has been in business management, administrative support, HR compliance, and digital marketing.
+I’m passionate about helping others with their personal and businesses by building responsive, accessible, and user-friendly websites for them.

 ---